Aryan Brotherhood of Texas: History

 The various white gangs, with names like the Aryan Society and the Aryan Brothers, mostly adopted a relatively crude white supremacist ideology.
 In the early to mid-1980s, most of the members of these two gangs united to become the Aryan Brotherhood of Texas, while others left out of the merger later helped form the rival Aryan Circle (AC) prison gang.
 From its beginning, the ABT emerged as one of the most violent gangs in the Texas Department of Criminal Justice, committing 13 murders in 1984–85 alone.

 In March 1985, prospect Virgil Barfield carried out an Aryan Brotherhood of Texas order to kill Calvin Massey, who both at the time were trying to get in the brotherhood.
 Massey had "stood up the constitution" by getting a tattoo before he even joined the brotherhood.
 Barfield stabbed Massey 42 times.
 The violent attack was caught on camera.
 The video clip helped prosecutors convict Barfield for the murder of Massey.
 Virgil Barfield was sentenced to life in prison.

 The ABT's first war was with the black gang Mandingo Warriors, who were beaten to the point of near extermination within the prison system.
 The Aryan Circle was the next major war, which lasted roughly 8 years (1986–1994).
 The ABT would take their focus off of AC for short periods of time to deal with lesser but still deadly threats, and this gave AC time to regroup.
 The ABT was in a state of war with multiple gangs who saw an opportunity to try to take them on while they were being weakened during those 8 years.
 Still, none has ever won a war against them, though the Mexican Mafia and Aryan Circle came away with "peace treaties" from them in the early 1990s.
 Texas Mafia (TM) was "parked" system wide, meaning they were no longer allowed to recruit members, after the ABT–TM wars in 1995/1996.
 Then A.C. murdered a member of ABT in 1998 on McConnell Unit.
 War raged until 2009.
-Then, yet again, war would come to these two families, starting in 2015 and still going.
+Then, yet again, war would come to these two groups, starting in 2015 and still going.

-In 2001, ABT member Mark Anthony Stroman received the death penalty for his killing spree on Middle Eastern people.
+In 2001, ABT member Mark Anthony Stroman was sentenced to death for his killing spree on Middle Eastern people.
 He claimed it was in retaliation for the September 11 terrorist attacks.
 However all three of his targets were of South Asian descent.
+Stroman was executed by lethal injection on May 20, 2011.